-Only one mode is allowed in CSC 2018.
-In keeping with the spirit of the CSC origins, teams are encouraged to design their snowmobile to be both fuel efficient and low emissions to the Yellowstone National Park standard of an E-Score of 175 or higher.
+Only one mode is allowed in CSC 2020.
+In keeping with the spirit of the Clean Snowmobile Challenge origins, teams are encouraged to design their snowmobile to be both fuel efficient and low emissions to the Yellowstone National Park standard of an E-Score of 175 or higher.

-1.3 Competition Objective for the Compression Ignition Diesel Utility Class (DUC)
+1.3 Competition Objective for the Compression Ignition (CI) Class

 1.3.1.
-The intent of the Diesel Utility Class competition is to develop a snowmobile that is acceptable for use in environmentally sensitive areas such as our National Parks or other pristine areas using diesel technology rather than gasoline.

-Diesel engines have higher torque capability and lower operating speeds which makes them less desirable for the higher powered and more traditional trail snowmobiles, but we want to overcome that battle in this competition.
-Due to clutch problems and heavier engines this class will NOT have an acceleration event.
-During, Endurance/Fuel economy event and the In-Service Emissions Event, the DUC sleds will be expected to maintain trail speeds of 35 mph.
+The addition of a diesel class is in response to requests from teams and sponsors to have an opportunity to design and build a snowmobile around diesel technology rather than gasoline.
+Diesel engines with their higher torque capability and lower operating speeds makes them less desirable for the higher powered and more traditional trail snowmobiles.
+Over the years, teams attempting diesel solutions had to overcome clutching problems which prevented them from obtaining speeds of 45 mph.
+Diesel engines also tend to be heavier resulting lower acceleration times.
+For these reasons, the CI class will not have an acceleration event.
+In the Endurance/Fuel economy event and the In-Service Emissions Event, the CI sleds will be expected to maintain trail speeds of 35 mph.

 - 1.3.2.
-The Diesel Utility Class (DUC) will still have the clean and quiet priorities of the CSC.
-EPA emissions requirements for off-road vehicles are fuel-neutral.
-Since higher, more noticeable emission particles (soot) are also a characteristic of diesel engines, there will be an additional emissions requirement for controlling soot. - 1.3.3.
+The Compression Ignition class (CI) will still have the clean and quiet priorities of the Clean Snowmobile Challenge.
+Since higher, more noticeable emission particles (soot) are also a characteristic of diesel engines, there will be an additional emissions requirement for controlling soot.
+EPA emissions requirements for off-road vehicles are fuel-neutral so the soot requirement will also apply to the SI class. - 1.3.3.
 The noise test will be the steady state test consistent with SAE J1161 with a speed of 35 mph. - 1.3.4.
-Each of the four major snowmobile manufacturers (Arctic Cat, BRP, Polaris, and Yamaha) has a snowmobile in the Utility category, none of them offer a diesel option.
-It is a requirement that the starting point for the DUC be a snowmobile from one of these four manufacturers, that is no more than five years old and that the chassis is used in the Utility category for that manufacturer.
+Each of the four major snowmobile manufacturers (Arctic Cat, BRP, Polaris, and Yamaha) has a snowmobile in the Utility category.
+None of them offer a diesel option.
+It is a requirement that the starting point for the CI be a snowmobile from one of these four manufacturers, that is no more than five years old and that the chassis is used in the Utility category for that manufacturer.
+A list of approved models for this category are published on the competition website.
 The gasoline engine must be replaced by a diesel engine.
 The horsepower rating of the replacement engine must not exceed 130 hp, consistent with the traditional trail sled class. - 1.3.5.
 The only fuel that will be allowed is diesel or bio-diesel up to 9%.
 No power boosters or on-board reformers will be allowed. - 1.3.6.
-Minimum Performance Requirements

-Snowmobiles competing in the DUC must have the following minimum performance:

-- Range 100 miles without refueling - Trail Speed 35 miles per hour on a smooth trail - Acceleration There is no acceleration requirement - Designs that do not, in the sole opinion of the officials, have a responsible expectation of satisfying the minimum performance requirements will not be allowed to compete.
+Minimum Performance Requirements Snowmobiles competing in the CSC CI compression ignition class must have the following minimum performance: - Range 100 miles without refueling - Trail Speed 35 miles per hour on a smooth trail - Acceleration There is no acceleration requirement - Designs that do not, in the sole opinion of the officials, have a responsible expectation of satisfying the minimum performance requirements will not be allowed to compete.